Melhem Barakat: Death

-He died from cancer on 28 October 2016 at Hôtel-Dieu de France hospital in Achrafieh, Lebanon.
+He died of prostate cancer on 28 October 2016 at Hôtel-Dieu de France hospital in Achrafieh, Lebanon.
 He was 71.
 His funeral took place at Saint Nicolas Church in Achrafieh, Beirut.

 Many Lebanese singers and politicians were present at the funeral mass, including Ragheb Alama, Fares Karam, Majida El Roumi, Rola Saad and Barakat's ex-wife May Hariri.

 Tribute

 On August 15, 2021, Google celebrated his 76th birthday with a Google Doodle.